a website devoted to the history of the Home Office Directorate of Telecommunications (DTELS) 1939 to 1994

 Recruitment 1957

 During the 1970’s the Directorate took the decision to introduce a Job Card System to track maintenance, installation and other related work carried out within the organisation.
-This topic includes the JCS booklet to accompany the CB201 tracking form and is shown on Page 4.
+This topic includes the JCS booklet to accompany the CB201 tracking form and is contained in the download file.

 I am grateful to Derek Theobald for writing the article to this topic and describing how the system came about, together with some personal conclusions about it’s ultimate demise.